thomas065/class6.5-notes/042225/README.md

 ## Git, GitHub, and GitOps Basics

 Git is a distributed version control system that tracks changes to code, allowing you to save snapshots (commits), revisit previous versions, and collaborate efficiently.
-GitHub is a cloud-based platform that hosts Git repositories, providing remote storage, collaboration features (pull requests, issues), and continuous integration services.
+GitHub is a cloud-based platform that hosts Git repositories, providing remote storage, collaboration features (pull requests, issues), and continuous integration (pipeline/automation) services.

-GitOps is a methodology that uses Git repositories as the single source of truth for declarative infrastructure and application configurations (for example, Terraform for infrastructure and Kubernetes manifests for applications).
-Every change is made by committing to Git, which triggers automated pipelines (e.g., CI/CD) to apply and reconcile these changes in target environments.
-This approach ensures versioned, auditable, and reproducible deployments, with continuous feedback on drift and compliance.
+GitOps is a DevOps methodology that uses Git repositories as the single source of truth for declarative infrastructure and application configurations (for example, Terraform for infrastructure and Kubernetes manifests for applications).
+Every change is made by committing to Git, which triggers automated pipelines (CI/CD) to apply these changes.
+This approach ensures versioned, auditable, and reproducible deployments.

 ## CLI File Management